SKOOTA GAMES IndieGames Notebook Interview

 That's why I always tell them, "Please ask a lot of questions" during the translation process.

-(To be continued in part two.)
+(To be continued in Part 2.)